-In as much as I hate bursting people’s bubble, there’s nothing simple about it.
+In as much as I hate bursting people’s bubbles, there’s nothing simple about it.
 There’s nothing simple about using their near-endless number of targeting data points.

 First of all, you need to learn.
 After this, you’ll need to sync up what you’ve learned with your creativity and formulate a working strategy.